Tokyos Nikkei Closes 2.5% Lower As Post-BoJ Rally Fizzles - UrduPoint

 The Nikkei shot up about two percent in the minutes after the Bank of Japan announced emergency easing measures.

-The BoJ said it would double its annual capacity to purchase exchange-traded funds and Japan real estate investment funds, but left its key interest rate unchanged.
+The BoJ said it would double its annual capacity to purchase exchange-traded funds and Japan real estate investment funds.

+But it left its main interest rate unchanged at minus 0.1 percent and also kept its upper limit for purchasing government bonds at 80 trillion yen.

+It warned in a statement of "significant uncertainties over the consequences of the outbreak of COVID-19".